Dean of the Lyceum

 If the declaration of Imperial lore passes, the Conclave must raise the ten Thrones required to pay for the work involved.
 A motion requesting funding from the Imperial Senate is often put forward, if there are good relations between the two houses.

 OOC Note: The Dean selects the arcane projection they wish to formulate by e-mail to Profound Decisions (email@example.com) prior to the next event.
 The final magnitude of the ritual text is not guaranteed to be the same as that of the arcane projection.

 Once per summit, the Dean of the Lyceum can raise either a declaration of Imperial lore or declaration of interdiction to the agenda of a Conclave session without spending crystal mana.
 They follow all other rules and guidelines for submitting an article for the Conclave agenda (it must be in advance, with the assistance of a civil servant, and they are responsible for any presentation).

 Apartments at the Lyceum

 The Dean has fine apartments at the heart of the Lyceum itself.
 These luxurious chambers have been built and rebuilt by the finest architects the Empire has to offer and allow the Dean (and their family if desired) to live a rich lifestyle marked by fine food, access to luxuries and exposure to cultural excellence from across the Empire.

 The appointment, replacement, or removal of the Dean is made by the declaration of candidacy as part of a Conclave session.
 Any Imperial citizen may hold the title.
 A candidate can be presented for the post of Dean only once a season.

-The Dean of the Lyceum serves until they are replaced by another magician using the Declaration of Candidacy.
+The Dean of the Lyceum serves until they are replaced by another magician using the declaration of candidacy.
 As a title in the Conclave, they cannot be revoked.
-When a Dean loses their title, research on their projects ends although it is not unknown for a Dean to return to ealier projects of interest and have them completed in their name.
+When a Dean loses their title, research on their projects ends although it is not unknown for a Dean to return to earlier projects of interest and have them completed in their name.